Shrinking dynamic on multidimensional tropical series: Approximations of a compact convex domain by -polytopes

-\begin{lemma} \laber{lemma_levelsets} If $\Omega$ is bounded, then for any $\e>0$ the set $\Omega_\e=\{x\in\Omega|f_{\Omega,P}\geq\e\}$ is a $\QQ$-polygon and $f_{\Omega,P}|_{\Omega_\e}$ is a tropical polynomial. \end{lemma} \begin{proof} Note that $G_P 0_\Omega=f_{\Omega,P}(x)$ by the definition of the latter, so it follows from Lemma~\ref{lemma_tropicalseries} that $f_{\Omega,P}$ is continuous and vanishes at $\partial\Omega$.
-Since $\Omega$ is bounded, the set $f_{\Omega,P}=\e$ is a curve disjoint from $\partial\Omega.$ We claim that the intersection of $\Omega_\e$ with $C(f_{\Omega,P})$ is a tropical hypersurface with a finite number of vertices.
+\begin{lemma} If $\Omega$ is bounded, then for any $\e>0$ the level-set $\Omega_\e=\{x\in\Omega|f_{\Omega,P}\geq\e\}$ is a $\QQ$-polytope and $f_{\Omega,P}|_{\Omega_\e}$ is a tropical polynomial. \end{lemma} \begin{proof} Note that $G_P 0_\Omega=f_{\Omega,P}(x)$ by the definition of the latter, so it follows from Lemma~\ref{lemma_tropicalseries} that $f_{\Omega,P}$ is continuous and vanishes at $\partial\Omega$.
+Since $\Omega$ is bounded, the level-set $f_{\Omega,P}=\e$ is a hypersurface disjoint from $\partial\Omega.$ We claim that the intersection of $\Omega_\e$ with $C(f_{\Omega,P})$ is a tropical hypersurface with a finite number of vertices.
 Suppose the contrary.
-Then a sequence of vertices of this hypersurface converges to a point $z\in\Omega^\circ.$ Thus, there is no neighborhood of $z$ where the series $f_{\Omega,P}$ can be represented by a tropical polynomial, which is a contradiction with Definition~\ref{def_tropseries}.
+Then a sequence of vertices of this hypersurface converges to a point $z\in\Omega^\circ.$ Thus, there is no neighborhood of $z$ in which $f_{\Omega,P}$ can be locally represented by a tropical polynomial, which is a contradiction with Definition~\ref{def_tropseries}.
 The finiteness of the number of vertices implies that there is only a finite number of monomials participating in the restriction of $f_{\Omega,P}$ to the domain $\Omega_\e,$ therefore the restriction is a tropical polynomial. \end{proof}